SovereignCloudStack/Design-Docs/terms_and_roles_identity_and_access_management.md

 Host               | A Host is a physical machine which is part of a Node.
 A Node consists of several Hosts.
 Node               | A Node is a deployment of SCS which offers Services for Customers and/or Endusers.
 A Node typically is a group of physical Hosts.
 Operator           | Person operating parts of SCS.
 Each Person is represented by an Identity.
 Access rights needed to operate are given by assigning an Identity to a Role.
+Supporter          | Person that is part of the Provider supporting the Consumer.

 # SCS modules / components